Wildfires

 Dual smoke and extreme heat events

-Overheating is generally a bigger risk to health than smoke inhalation.
-Many people are at risk of potentially severe injury and death if they overheat, while a much smaller proportion are at risk of severe acute respiratory or cardiovascular attack.
-Individuals most at risk from smoke are also at risk from heat.
+Overheating is a greater risk to health than smoke inhalation during wildfire season.
+Many people are at risk of potential severe injury or death if they overheat, whereas a much smaller proportion are at risk of severe acute respiratory or cardiovascular attack due to smoke.
+Those individuals most at risk from smoke are also at risk from heat.
 Therefore, most people should prioritize staying as cool as possible in very hot weather.

 News & Events